What Is a Black Card?

 However, for the average consumer whose annual spending is under $100,000, a cash back credit card or rewards credit card is a better option.
 With some, you earn cash back on every purchase (with no annual fee), while others give you access to airline and hotel perks and points toward future travel.

-The information related to the Centurion® Card from American Express and J.P.
-Morgan Reserve Card and has been independently collected by LendingTree and has not been reviewed or provided by the issuer of this card prior to publication.
+The information related to the Centurion® Card from American Express, J.P.
+Morgan Reserve Card and The Platinum Card® from American Express has been collected by LendingTree and has not been reviewed or provided by the issuer of this card prior to publication.
+Terms apply.